infocareworkshop/serviceorderhub-docs/docs/Data types and structures.md

 Possible values:

-`companyToCompany` - when one company makes a transaction with another
+`companyToCompany` - when one company makes a transaction with another;

-`companyToPrivate` - when a company makes a transaction with a private person
+`companyToPrivate` - when a company makes a transaction with a private;
+person

-`privateToPrivate` - when a private person makes a transaction for themself or with another private person
+`privateToPrivate` - when a private person makes a transaction for themself or with another private person.

 ## Dimensions